schramm-famm/docs/proposal/proposal.md

 our project organized.

 Prior to the design process, requirements must be clearly specified.
-UML diagrams will be a useful tool during this process as it will allow us to visualize the relationships within our system.
-Visualization would aid in preparing the system designs and clarifying requirements.
+UML diagrams will be a useful tool during this process as they will allow us to visualize the relationships within our system.
+Visualization will aid in preparing the system designs and clarifying requirements.
 Use cases for testing are also directly based off of the requirements so it is important that they are clear enough that the tests will validate the correct